 I started.
-Scrambling to my feet, I stood opposite a women not ten feet away.
+Scrambling to my feet, I stood opposite the source of the voice: a woman poised not ten feet away.
 The ball was resting behind my leg, somewhat hidden from view.
-Not that it matters, of course; that’s just that’s how I happened to be standing.
+Not that it matters, of course; that’s just how I happened to be standing.

 “Who are you?”

 “Uh, nobody,” she responded, in a dramatically casual way.
 There was a shrug, a short puff, an eye roll..
 I waited a moment to see if she would elaborate or leave it at that.
 As it so happened, she left it at that.

 “You want to expound on that, perhaps?
 Nobody’s just strolling around the Moon all by themselves—that doesn’t just happen.”

 “Yeah, uh, not intentionally,” I said, waving my arms around spasmodically.
 Somehow that demonstrated how not in control of my situation I was.
 I mean, if I couldn’t control my basic motor functions, how could I be expected to control my location in spacetime?
 Right?
 Right.